m-kirsanov/pokemap_live_ios/README.md

 # Pokemap Live iOS
-iOS application with live pokemon map
+iOS application with live pokemon go map

 Tutorial how to install on your device: